 Plum Perfect and Koko Loko in 2022

-Do I need to treat for blackspots, other diseases or pests now?
+Do I need to treat blackspots, other diseases or pests in the fall?

 You can resume your preventative regimen/schedule again early spring.

-Snow and freeze is not something we expect to get every year in our climate, but it sure can happen given a few unexpected snow days we had over the past few years.
+Snow and freeze are not something we expect to get every year in our climate, but it sure can happen given a few unexpected snow days we had over the past few years.

 However, you can rest assured that your roses will be okay.
 Their flowers may make you think they are such delicate little plants.
 In reality, they are not.
 They are tough beauties.
 Roses are incredibly tough and resilient.
 Cold weather will help them become even more robust and glorious in springtime so embrace the cold :)